 Henderson Waves Bridge Henderson Road, Singapore

-Singapore’s highest pedestrian bridge, thirty-six metres above Henderson Road, connects the hilltops of Mount Faber Park and Telok Blangah Hill Park.
+The highest of Singapore’s footbridges, at thirty-six metres above Henderson Road, it connects the hilltops of Mount Faber Park and Telok Blangah Hill Park.
 Its three-dimensional surface integrates structure and form in a unique series of wave-like ribs that ripple dramatically over and under the bridge deck, creating sheltered seating areas inside every upward curve.

 The bridge has become a popular recreational and leisure destination with walkers, joggers and cyclists.
 Visitors can look over the treetops, observe birds in their natural habitats, and admire the city’s skyline.
 The bridge takes on a different look at night, with LED lights dramatically illuminating its wave form.